Retail sales refer to the purchase of goods and services by customers.

 Meanwhile, if you’re looking to entice a retailer to buy more of your stock, you could offer them free or discounted stock if they purchase a certain amount.

 On top of that, you could consider buying fixtures or space such as gondola ends in a prominent location within the store.
 In doing so, you can ensure that no other product or brand can be merchandised in that area.

 While a retailer needs to provide training to their team, it’s just as crucial for you to do the same for your employees.

 For example, if you want to become a category captain, retail training can assist you.
-Likewise, training can help you to provide better advice and strengthen any relationship that you have with a retailer.
+Likewise, training can help you provide better advice and strengthen any relationship with a retailer.

 But what type of training do you require?
 It all comes down to who your staff are and what function they perform.

 We can divide your staff into three types: your account managers, your merchandisers and field marketers, and your promotions staff.

 Your account managers are those who interact with the retailer and senior decision-makers directly.
 For that reason, they need training that is focused more on the inner workings of the retail environment rather than customer experience or customer service.

 Such training could include both a basic foundation in retail and in-depth training to service the account correctly.

 A necessary foundation in retail would allow your account managers to understand how to manage stock carefully, the critical merchandising principles and the effect that the 4P’s of marketing have on retail.
 Essentially, you are setting them up.